spine-tools/Spine-Toolbox/docs/source/SpineTutorialTwoHydro.rst

 -----------------
 For each hydro power plant, the following information is known.

-- The capacity, or the maximum electricity output.
+- The capacity, or the maximal electricity output.
-- The maximum amount of water the reservoir can hold.
+- The maximal amount of water the reservoirs can store.
 - The content of the reservoir at the beginning of the simulation period.
-- The minimum amount of spilled water required.
+- The minimal amount of spilled water required.
 Spilled water does not produce any electricity as it it does not go through the turbine; it helps the fish to pass the hydro power plant.
-- The minimum amount of total water flow, spilled + discharged required.
+- The minimal amount of total water flow, spilled + discharged required.
 - The water delay time between power plants is neglected.
 - The local inflow, or amount of water that naturally enters the reservoir at every hour.
 In this study, it is assumed constant over the entire simulation period.

 The system is operated so as to maximize total profit over the day.
-As a simple exercise the value of stored water (contained in the reservoirs at the end of the planning period) is not taken into account.
-Capacity constraints, maximum reservoir level constrains, and so on are limits the system.
+In this simple exercise, the value of stored water (contained in the reservoirs at the end of the planning period) is not taken into account.
+Capacity constraints, maximal reservoir level constrains, and so on are limits the system.

 Modelling choices
 -----------------